 Audubon - Native Plants - How to Make Your Yard Bird-Friendly.
 Grow a beautiful garden that provides a safe haven for birds in the face of climate change.
 Find native plants for your region by entering you zip code here.

-Protect Our Pollinators is a nonprofit organization devoted to public education and to the conservation of pollinators and their habitats based in Bethel, CT.
+Protect Our Pollinators is a nonprofit organization devoted to public education and to the conservation of pollinators and their habitats based in Newtown, CT.

 The Pollinator Pathway idea was first founded by Sarah Bergmann from Seattle Washington.

 The Xerces society has worked to protect invertebrates and their habitats since 1971.